-My recipe makes enough to feed a crowd (about 40 shells) and it freezes easily.
-My favorite prep session for the cheesy, southwest-inspired stuffed shells is to prepare them into a variety of foil pans for the freezer and still have one for our dinner, that night.
-Then, I have plenty for future meals, as well as to share with friends or family who just need a break from cooking for a night.
+The recipe makes enough to feed a group of 8-12 people (36 shells) and it freezes easily.
+But, I usually prep it into 3 separate foil pans — two for the freezer and one for our dinner, that night.
+Then, I have plenty for future meals, as well as one to share with friends or family who just need a break from cooking for a night.

 How to Make Mexican Chicken Stuffed Shells

-You also need to pre-cook your pasta shells.
-Leave them slightly al dente (cooked, but with a firm bite).
-The shells will continue to cook as you bake them, so you don’t want them to be too soft.
+Cook the pasta shells slightly al dente (cooked, but with a firm bite).
+The shells will continue to cook as you bake them, so you don’t want them to be too soft, at this stage.
 They will also be easier to handle and stuff if they still have a little firmness to them.

 Prepare the Pan and Stuff the Shells